 Five of the District's lakes and large ponds are listed as impaired by the MPCA for nutrient concentration - these are Long Lake, Benz Lake, Goggins Lake, South School Section Lake, and Lynch Lake.
-Additionally, Long Lake received a new impairment for chloride in 2022.
-Impaired lakes do not meet state and federal water quality standards for maintaining "fishable and swimmable" conditions.
+Additionally, Long Lake received a new impairment for chloride in 2022. -These Impaired lakes do not meet state and federal water quality standards for maintaining "fishable and swimmable" conditions.
 Other lakes within the District are not listed as impaired, but have some level of degradation and could benefit from management or restoration actions to improve their water quality.
-Lakes with higher water quality, such as the recently delisted Plaisted Lake, require protection from impacts that could decrease water quality, fisheries habitat, or recreational enjoyment of the lake.
-Since the last iteration of the Watershed Management Plan, specific lake management plans have been developed to direct initiatives to maintain or improve these resources.
+Lakes with higher water quality, such as the recently delisted Plaisted Lake, require protection from impacts that could decrease water quality, fisheries habitat, or recreational enjoyment of the lake.-Since the last iteration of the Watershed Management Plan, specific lake management plans have been developed to direct initiatives to maintain or improve these resources.

-Many of the lakes in the watershed are categorized as "shallow lakes" (defined as having a depth of less than 15 feet over the majority of the lake).
+Many of the lakes in the watershed are categorized as "shallow lakes" (defined as having a depth of less than 15 feet over the majority of the lake) which complicates management.
 The ecology of shallow lakes is more dynamic because of more frequent mixing events, complex dissolved oxygen dynamics, and stronger interactions between the biological community.
+Shallow lakes have a high level of internal nutrient loading due to the amount of contact between lake water and the bottom sediments.
 These lakes typically are either dominated by aquatic plants due to their shallow nature or have become over-nutrified and are dominated by algae.
 Accordingly shallow lakes are typically referred to as being in either a clear or turbid state.
-Nutrient management can transition lakes from a turbid algae dominated-state to a clear aquatic plant dominated-state.
-In its outreach efforts with lakeshore residents and lake users, the District focuses on explaining this phenomenon and its implication on lake management strategies.
+Nutrient management can transition lakes from a turbid algae dominated--state to a clear aquatic plant